DylanLRPollock/Monkey-Head-Project/README.md

 ```

 This launches `setup/Windows11/01-FULL.bat`, which installs Chocolatey, Git,
-Docker Desktop, and other required tools.
-The batch script supports both Windows
+Docker Desktop, and other required tools on Windows.
+On macOS the installer
+invokes `setup/macOS/install.sh` to configure Homebrew and the Python
-10 and Windows 11.
+environment.
+The batch script supports both Windows 10 and Windows 11.

 ### Directory Structure